-Developmental Disabilities Services Division
+Developmental Disabilities Services

-Developmental Disabilities Services Division (DDSD) Client Contact Manager (CCM)
+Developmental Disabilities Services (DDS) Client Contact Manager (CCM)

-DDSD is implementing modernizations to existing systems to allow staff and providers to perform their jobs more effectively and productively.
-CCM is being converted to a web-based system with an upgrade to the database SQL 2008.
-CCM is the official client record for waiver service recipients who receive services administered through DDSD.
-An interface between CCM and Information Management Systems (IMS) is being developed to streamline the performance of the two systems.
+DDS is implementing modernizations to existing systems to allow staff and providers to perform their jobs more effectively and productively.
+DDS is developing an interface between CCM and Information Management Systems (IMS) to streamline the performance of the two systems.
 IMS is the system that maintains client and provider information and generates the authorizations for services and payments to providers.
+DDS is also developing a level of care interface with the Oklahoma Health Care Authority (OHCA) to allow for electronic approval of Waiver cases.
+This interface will eliminate the need for mailing hard copies of eligibility information to OHCA.